Hotmoka/hotmoka/README.md

   `io.takamaka.code.lang.Contract` or to instance methods of a (non-strict) subclass of `io.takamaka.code.lang.Contract` or interface;
-11. the `@RedPayable` annotation is only applied to constructors of a (non-strict) subclass of `io.takamaka.code.lang.RedGreenContract` or to instance methods of a (non-strict) subclass of `io.takamaka.code.lang.RedGreenContract` or interface;
+11. the `@RedPayable` annotation is only applied to constructors of a (non-strict) subclass of `io.takamaka.code.lang.Contract` or to instance methods of a (non-strict) subclass of `io.takamaka.code.lang.Contract` or interface;
 12. classes that extend `io.takamaka.code.lang.Storage` have instance non-transient fields whose type is primitive (`char`, `byte`, `short`, `int`, `long`, `float`,